SanjanaKumar07/Data-Vizualization-using-Synthea-Dataset/README.md

 ## Features of the Dashboard
 - Hover over each metric to see a tooltip with information
-- All values in the output were cross verified with excel values using pandas (Jupyter Notebook path : csv/app.ipynb)
+- All values in the output were cross verified with excel values using pandas (Jupyter Notebook path : csv/app.ipynb and csv/new_app.ipynb)

 ## Visualization Details